A WARM WELCOME TO FUERTEVENTURA

-There is no other island in the Canaries with as many enormous sand dunes and long sandy beaches than Fuerteventura.
+No other island in the Canaries has as many enormous sand dunes and long sandy beaches as Fuerteventura.

 Welcome to Fuerteventura!

 FUERTEVENTURA TO LANZAROTE VOLCANO TOUR

 Vist Timanfaya National Park, enjoy the geothermal experiments and more

 Animals in their habitat, camel reserve & shows full of entertainment

 Lots of places to explore, and various fun ways of discovering popular spots

 Search, Compare & Save on your car hire

 Find the best prices across loads of flights

 Welcome to the Fuerteventura island website - Fuerteventura.com.